thankins2017/PATTYMELT/README.md

     - `c` - exclusive to `perform_thickness_measurement`; determines coarseness of the position map (in mm).
     - `m` - exclusive to `perform_thickness_measurement`; determines CycSrim material to use for the thickness calculation.
 - The analysis order is as follows:
-    - `front_vs_back` - determines relationship between front and back energy sums.
-The slope and intercept of the relationship are written to a calib file.
     - `front_vs_front` - performs gain matching between the front signals.
 The slope and intercept of the relationship are written to a calib file.
         - This executable uses the clustering algorithm HDBSCAN to cluster points and extract calibration parameters.
 To achieve a reasonable fit, this requires a considerable number of events (~ 100k within the MST, this is printed to the terminal during execution.
 A reasonable number of total events is about 250k).
 As a result, the algorithm may take a few minutes to run.
 The implementation is at worst *O(N<sup>2</sup>)*, which can become tedious with a significant number of entries.
         - Properties of the HDBSCAN clusterer can be edited in the source code around line 100 if the fit is to be adjusted.
 See `hdbscan.h` for discussion of properties.
     - `back_vs_back` - performs gain matching between the back signals.
 The slope and intercept of the relationship are written to a calib file.
         - See description for `front_vs_front`.
+    - `front_vs_back` - determines relationship between front and back energy sums after gain matching the front and back faces.
+The slope and intercept of the front-back relationship are written to a calib file.
     - `check_gain_match` - checks gain matching parameters.
 Not required, but recommended.
     - `stretching_parameters` - determines the stretching parameters to scale the raw position data to physical limits.
 The parameters are written to a calib file.
     - `check_stretching_parameters` - checks stretching parameters.
 Not required, but recommended.